 Reach for this book when your child needs to see that their natural talents are a gift worth sharing with the world, or when they start asking questions about how individuals can stand up for what is right.
 This biography follows Aretha Franklin from her beginnings as a shy girl singing in her father's church to becoming the undisputed Queen of Soul.
 It introduces her not just as a singer, but as a powerful voice for civil rights and female empowerment.
 Through simple text and vibrant illustrations, the story highlights themes of perseverance, self-confidence, and social justice.
 It is an ideal introduction to history for children aged 4 to 7, showing how one person's passion can inspire a global movement.
 Parents will appreciate the way it frames 'Respect' not just as a song, but as a fundamental human right, making it a beautiful choice for raising socially conscious and confident children.

-A child who loves to sing but might feel shy in front of others, or a young student beginning to learn about Black history and the concept of fairness in society.
+A child who loves to sing but might feel shy in front of others, or a young student interested in learning about music history and the Civil Rights Movement.

 This book can be read cold, though parents should be ready to explain what 'Civil Rights' means in simple terms if the child is on the younger end of the 4 to 7 range.
 A parent might choose this after their child asks why people march in protests, or if they notice their child is hesitant to speak up for themselves in a group setting.